Bapurolling/Text_Emotion_Detector/README.md

 docker build -t text_emotion_detector .
 docker run -p 8501:8501 text_emotion_detector
 ```
+#### Access the App:
+Open a browser and go to http://localhost:8501 to access the Streamlit app.
 ### Alternate Way: Directly Pull the Docker Image from Docker Hub
 You can skip the above steps and directly pull and run the pre-built Docker image from Docker Hub: